Node.js Signals, Exit Codes, and Graceful Shutdown

 Windows Differences

-SIGINT works on Windows because it maps to the console Ctrl+C handler.
-Pressing Ctrl+C in a Windows terminal sends SIGINT to the foreground process, and Node's handler fires.
+SIGINT works because it maps to the console Ctrl+C handler.
+Pressing Ctrl+C in a Windows terminal sends an interrupt event to the foreground process, and Node exposes that as SIGINT.

 const isWindows = process.platform === 'win32';